-Orkin, one of the Company's subsidiaries, is aggressively defending or had dismissed the following lawsuits in which the plaintiffs are seeking class certification: John Maciel v.
-Orkin, Inc., et al. (pending in the Superior Court of Orange County, California); Bouglas F. Bracho v.
+Orkin, one of the Company's subsidiaries, is aggressively defending the following lawsuits in which the plaintiffs are seeking class certification: John Maciel v.
+Orkin, Inc., et al. (pending in the Superior Court of Los Angeles County, California); Douglas F. Bracho v.
 Orkin, Inc., et al. (pending in the Superior Court of Orange County, California); Khan v.
-Orkin, Inc., et al. (pending in the United States District Court for the Northern District of California); John Urbino v.
-Orkin Services of California, Inc., et al. (pending in the Superior Court of Orange County, California); and Salazar v.
+Orkin, Inc., et al. (pending in the United States District Court for the Northern District of California); and Salazar v.
 Orkin Exterminating Company, Inc. (originally filed in the Superior Court of Orange County, California, but removed to the United States District Court for the Central District of California).
-In the Maciel v.
-Orkin case, a date for a class certification hearing has not been scheduled.
-The Bracho case has not been scheduled for a class certification hearing.
-The Urbino lawsuit was voluntarily dismissed on June 13, 2011, and is no longer pending.
-The Salazar case has not been scheduled for a class certification hearing.
-Western, another of the Company's subsidiaries, is aggressively defending the Jennifer Thompson and Jane Flood v.
+In the Khan case, the Plaintiff's class action was dismissed by the Court in early October; none of the other matters has been scheduled for a class certification hearing.
+Western, another of the Company's subsidiaries, is aggressively defending the Jennifer Thompson and Janet Flood v.
 Philadelphia Management Company, Parkway Associated, Parkway House Apartments, Barbara Williams, and Western Pest Services lawsuit (pending in the Court of Common Pleas of Philadelphia County, Pennsylvania) in which the plaintiffs are seeking class certification.
-The Flood lawsuit has not been scheduled for a class certification hearing.
-Additionally, the Company and a subsidiary, The Industrial Fumigant Company, LLC, have been served as named defendants in Severn Peanut Co. and Meherrin Agriculture & Chemical Co. v.
-Industrial Fumigant Co., et al. (pending in the Northern Division of the United States District Court for the Eastern District of North Carolina).
+This lawsuit has not been scheduled for a class certification hearing.
+Additionally, the Company and a subsidiary, The Industrial Fumigant

+Company, LLC, have been served as named defendants in Severn Peanut Co. and Meherrin Agriculture & Chemical Co. v.
+Industrial Fumigant Co., et al(pending in the Northern Division of the United States District Court for the Eastern District of North Carolina).
 The Company intends to defend itself vigorously through trial, if necessary.
-Other lawsuits against Orkin, Western and oth services are primarily recurring in nature on a monthly, bi-monthly or quarterly basis, while certain types of commercial customers may receive multiple treatments within a given month.
-In general, pest control customers sign an initial one-year contract, and revenues are recognized at the time services are performed.
-For pest control customers, the Company offers a discount for those customers who prepay for a full year of services.
-The Company defers recognition of these advance payments and recognizes the revenue as the services are rendered.
-The Company classifies the discounts related to the advance payments as a reduction in revenues.
-Termite baiting revenues are recognized based on the delivery of the individual units of accounting.
-At the inception of a new baiting services contract upon quality control review of the installation, the Company recognizes revenue for the installation of the monitoring stations, initial directed liquid termiticide treatment and servicing of the monitoring services.
-A portion of the contract amount is deferred for the undelivered monitoring element.
-This portion is recognized as income on a straight-line basis over the remaining contract term, which results in recognition of revenue in a pattern that approximates the timing of performing monitoring visits.
-The allocation of the purchase price to the two deliverables is based on the relative selling price.
-Baiting renewal revenue is deferred and recognized over the annual contract period on a straight-line basis that approximates the timing of performing the required monitoring visits.
+Other lawsuits against Orkin, Western and other subsidiaries of the Company, and in some instances the Company, are also being vigorously defended.
+For further discussion, see Note 5 to the accompanying financial statements.